adam-arold/functional-programming-jargon/README.md

 TODO: this is a mess, fix it

-Lifting is when you take a value and put it into an object like a [functor](#pointed-functor).
+Lifting is when you take a value and put it into an object like with a [pointed functor](#pointed-functor).
 If you lift a function into an [Applicative Functor](#applicative-functor) then you can make it work on values that are also in that functor.